 In a large bowl, gently toss mushroom caps in olive oil and season with salt and pepper.

 Remove mushrooms to plate and stuff each with crab stuffing mixture.
 Top mushrooms with remaining cheese.

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
+Alternatively, set half the burners on a gas grill to medium-high heat, cover, and preheat for 10 minutes.
 Clean and oil the grilling grate.
 Arrange mushrooms over cool side of the grill.
 Cover and cook until cheese is melted and lightly browned, 15 to 20 minutes.
 Remove from grill, let cool for 5 minutes, then serve.

 |Servings: 4 to 6|